ProcStack/procstack.github.io/docs/ProjectsLinks/NeurousNet.htm.md

    The trick was reading function elements on the dictionary object from within the dictionary variable.

-     Some make-shift Methods on a 'Class' object
+     Some make-shift 'Methods' on a 'Class' object

  Also adding Prototypes to a custom function,